 Throughout perimenopause and menopause, the levels of estrogen and progesterone in your body fluctuate as your ovaries try to keep up with your normal levels of hormone production.
 This fluctuation is what causes the common symptoms of menopause, like:

 - mood swings

 Learn more about these common menopause symptoms and how to deal with them to improve your overall quality of life.

 Phytoestrogens are plant-derived hormones that can partially reverse the hormonal changes that occur due to menopause.
-Soy-based foods contain high levels of phytoestrogens, so eating lots of tofu and soy sauce can be helpful.
+Soy-based foods contain high levels of phytoestrogens, so eating lots of tofu can be helpful.
 Other supplements in this category include:

 - black cohosh

 - wild yam

 Take care when using these products.
 The U.S. Food and Drug Administration (FDA) doesn’t monitor the purity or quality of supplements, and some can interfere with medications.
 It’s important to talk with your doctor before you begin taking supplements.

 Exercise also eases hot flashes by lowering the amount of circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Aim for at least 20 minutes of exercise, three times a week.
 According to the National Center for Complementary and Integrative Health,